hugebelieve/CodingQuestions/concepts/web_fundamentals.md

 # Rendering Performance ---------------------------------------------
 > JS execution <==
-- Avoid long-running JS code
+- Avoid long-running JS code or use requestIdleCallback()
 - requestAnimationFrame(cancelAnimationFrame) rather than setTimeout and setInterval
 - requestAnimationFrame stop for inactive tab, and optimized by browser
 - function step(time){ id = requestAnimationFrame(step); }